But even if you're sure you bossed it, the smart money is always on having a back-up plan. That way, you're ready for anything.

 If you change your mind about your firm or insurance

 Ideally, if you knew that this applied to you then you will already have done it before results day.
 Once your release has been processed, your Clearing number will show on Track.
-Start phoning around universities with vacancies that you are interested in and provide them with your Clearing number.
-Admissions tutors will be able to see your full application and might make you a verbal offer.
+You can then start phoning around universities for places.

 If you have not applied through UCAS yet, or applied after 30 June